 The cute, brown haired five-year-old is among a cast of faces fronting a new Centacare campaign to encourage people to become foster carers.

-Launched today by Centacare Foster Care, the campaign puts children at the heart of our `circle of care’, and highlights the role of foster families in giving them safe and loving homes.
+Launched by Centacare Foster Care, the campaign puts children at the heart of a `circle of care’, and highlights the role of foster families in giving children safe and loving homes.

 Using the hashtag #joinourcircleofcare, the campaign is centred on 18 fictitious characters which also feature in a new logo and program branding.